endoflife-date/endoflife.date/products/dependencytrack.md

 ---

-> [Dependency-Track](https://dependencytrack.org/) is an intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain.
+> OWASP [Dependency-Track](https://dependencytrack.org/) is an intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain.

 There seems to be no fixed release cycle.